 God may at times use unbelievers to bring correction to His people.
-He gives us warning before delivering judgment.

 As Christians, we have His Word to guide us and warn us when we go astray from His path.

 Like the prophets of old, His Word is trustworthy and always speaks truth.